 - a.
-The following sign types do not count toward the maximum number of signs that are allowed: - i.
-Window signs. - ii.
+The following sign types do not count toward the maximum number of signs that are allowed: - Window signs. - ii.
 Temporary signs displayed on the day of an outdoor demonstration of the creation of retail goods. - b.
 Additional signs are allowed as follows: - i.
 Restaurants are allowed 1 additional wall sign not to exceed 6 square feet. - ii.
 Establishments that face 2 or more streets are allowed 1 additional sign. - iii.
 The LC may approve 1 additional sign per establishment where the LC determines that there is not reasonable visibility of the establishment from the public right-of-way or adjacent property without such an additional sign.
-Such signs shall not exceed the maximum sign area in Table 3-5-1 as relevant to the type and location of the sign. - iv.
-Premises with 2 or more establishments, at least 1 of which does not face the public right-of-way, are allowed additional signs as follows: - a.
-Total sign area of any additional sign(s) shall not exceed 25 square feet, not to exceed 2 square feet per establishment. - b.
-Within the sign sub-area established pursuant to Subsection 14-16-3-5(J)(3)(c)3.b. below, establishments are allowed 1 additional wall sign. - Establishments in other locations are allowed either 1 additional wall sign or 1 additional freestanding sign that shall not exceed a height of 10 feet above finished grade. - v.
+Such signs shall not exceed the

+- maximum sign area in Table 3-5-1 as relevant to the type and location of the sign. - iv.
+Premises with 2 or more establishments, at least 1 of which does not face the public right-of-way, are allowed additional signs as follows: - Total sign area of any additional sign(s) allowed pursuant to this Subsection iv. shall not exceed 25 square feet, not to exceed 2 square feet per establishment. - b.
+Within the sign sub-area Sign Sub-Area established pursuant to Subsection 14-16-3-5(J)(3)(c)3.b. below, establishments are allowed 1 additional wall sign. - Establishments in other locations are allowed either 1 additional wall sign or 1 additional freestanding sign that shall not exceed a height of 10 feet above finished grade. - v.
 An additional wall or freestanding sign that meets the following requirements is allowed no more than 20 feet in any direction from where the edges of two public rights-of-way intersect or where the public right-of-way intersects a parking lot with over 20 parking spaces. - a.
-The sign area shall not exceed 2 square feet per establishment or 18 square feet total. - b.
-The sign may advertise establishments on- or offpremises, as determined by the property owner where the sign is located, but all establishments a.
+The sign area shall not exceed 2 square feet per establishment or 18 square feet total.
+Any freestanding sign allowed pursuant to Subsection v. shall not exceed a height of 9 feet above finished grade. - The sign may advertise establishments on- or offpremises, as determined by the property owner where the sign is located, but all establishments advertised must be located within the Old Town - HPO-5 boundary. - c.
+Sign height for a freestanding sign shall not exceed - d.
+Within the Sign Sub-area, where freestanding signs are not allowed, any sign provided pursuant to this Subsection v. must be a wall sign. - 4.
+On-premises Signs - a.
 Sign types are allowed pursuant to Table 3-5-1.